vaidaabelkyte/DataRepresentatioProjectG00328909/README.md

 It has a home page with a list of posts, the LogIn page and the 'add post' page.

-The SPA is build using the in class examples aswell lecturer examples and documentation of <a href="http://flask.pocoo.org/docs/0.11/">Flask</a>
+The SPA is build using the in class examples aswell lecturer examples on his Github page and documentation of <a href="http://flask.pocoo.org/docs/0.11/">Flask</a>
 and <a href="https://docs.python.org/2/library/sqlite3.html">Sqlite3.</a>
 It is written in  <a href="https://www.python.org/">Python3.</a> using <a href="http://flask.pocoo.org/docs/0.11/">Flask</a> web micro-framework.
 They both must be installed to run the application.